 Your school matters, we can help.

-If your religious school is seeking to expand its campus or add on to existing structures and you are facing opposition from the local planning commission, city council or other local governing body, you aren’t out of options.
-There are laws that may give you the right to use land for a religious school even if local entities are against the project.
+If your religious school is seeking to expand its campus or add on to existing structures and you are facing opposition from the local planning commission, city council, or other local governing body, you aren’t out of options.
+There are laws that may give you the right to use the land for a religious school, even if local entities are against the project.

-The Religious Land Use and Institutionalized Persons Act protects religious organizations like yours against discrimination in land use and zoning matters.
+The Religious Land Use and Institutionalized Persons Act protects religious organizations like yours against land use and zoning discrimination.
 Our specialty is helping religious groups exercise their rights under the law.

 When school leaders hire Dalton & Tomich to help them advance their institutional goals, they gain more than just an experienced legal team.
 We become deeply invested in the well-being of the school’s stakeholders, from administrators and teachers to students and parents.